jukkakarvanen/kafka-streams-test-topics/examples/README.md

         outputTopic = testDriver.createOutputTopic(MappingStreamApp.OUTPUT_TOPIC, new StringDeserializer(), new LongDeserializer());
     }

-## Testing one record at a time
+## Testing One Record at a Time
 ### Testing record value

-In this example the topology we are testing is swapping key as a value and value as a key.
+In this example the stream that the code is testing, is swapping the key as a value and the value as a key.
-That purpose we are piping the key and value, but there is a possibility to write only value.
+For that purpose the code is piping the key and the value, but there is a possibility to write only the value.
-In this example we are asserting only the value, so we use readValue method for it.
+In this example the test is asserting only the value, so it uses readValue method for it.

     @Test
     public void testOnlyValue() {